jfasate/ECE570-Revise/README.md

 - Requirements: python3, pytorch, gdal, sklearn.

+## Data
+Data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.

+## Run
+Here in this repository there is no data folder, please create the data folder and as you must have downloaded the data file from above, please take all the .mat file from folder and paste them directly inside the data folder.
 Before runing.
 Please set the correct path in common.py as guided below:

 In Config class of ``` common.py``` please set path as: